rust-lang/book/nostarch/chapter05.md

 > Note: Calling the `dbg!` macro prints to the standard error console stream
 > (`stderr`), as opposed to `println!`, which prints to the standard output
 > console stream (`stdout`).
 We’ll talk more about `stderr` and `stdout` in the
-> “Writing Error Messages to Standard Error Instead of Standard Output”
+> “Redirecting Errors to Standard Error” section in Chapter
-> section in Chapter 12.
+> 12.

 Here’s an example where we’re interested in the value that gets assigned to the `width` field, as well as the value of the whole struct in `rect1`: